 - Reactivity symptoms.
 A victim with PTSD has emotional outbursts and trouble sleeping.
 They may be hyper-aware of their surroundings when they do go out.

-We know that some groups of people are more likely to have PTSD than others, such as victims of sexual assault and war veterans.
-But, not every person who has been sexually assaulted has PTSD, and not every war veteran has violent flashbacks.
+We know that some groups of people are more likely to have PTSD than others, such as war veterans or victims of sexual assault.
+But, not every person sexually assaulted has PTSD, and not every war veteran has violent flashbacks.
 So why are only some people affected by this condition?

-Here are some of the risk factors that may make one person more likely than another to develop PTSD:
+Here are some risk factors that may make one person more likely to develop PTSD:

 - Previous history or family history of mental illness